No. 20 Maryland men’s soccer vs. No. 16 Wake Forest preview

 Despite dropping six spots in the national rankings this week, No. 20 Maryland men’s soccer has plenty to be delighted about.

-Its performance against highly regarded UNC-Greensboro on Sunday evening showcased to the nation the potential that it possesses.
+Its performance against highly regarded UNC Greensboro on Sunday evening showcased to the nation the potential that it possesses.
 The Terps came out with tons of energy as they controlled the pace of play throughout.
-Although their dominance failed to yield any first half scores, the attack struck twice in the second half.
-True freshman forward Kimani Stewart-Baynes reaped the rewards of the Terps’ success, recording both a goal and an assist for his first two collegiate points.
+Although their dominance failed to yield any first-half scores, the attack struck twice in the second half.
+True freshman forward Kimani Stewart-Baynes reaped the rewards of the Terps’ success, recording both a goal and an assist.

 The Demon Deacons haven’t dropped a game this season, securing a 3-1 victory in their first match against Grand Canyon and drawing 1-1 against California.